-I did not become a witch to help people- to heal people, to fix other people’s love lives, to put curses on other people’s ex’s, to divine their future and tell them about tall, dark strangers.That is not the type of witch I am.
+I did not become a witch to help random strangers who refuse to give their time and effort in return for my hard earned knowledge; to heal people who are looking for a quick fix; to mend other people’s love lives; to put curses on other people’s ex’s, to divine their future and tell them about tall, dark strangers.That is not the type of witch I am.
 If that is the reason you have come knocking on my door, you have found yourself in the wrong place.
 How did you get so hopelessly lost?

 I am not bound by rules of charity and kindness.
 I am not here to beg for your affection or respect, nor to be begged.I am compassionate, deeply so, but not for mankind, who have collectively earned my disrespect.
 Your simpering cries about what is good and right will not change my decision to turn you out, into the cold, back into the thorny brambles, and the poisonous grips of the wild things.